HoneyGol-Microsystems/vesp-alpha/README.md

 1. compiling program as **standalone** - the final executable will not contain any platform specific code (startup or firmware libraries),
 2. compiling program as **firmware** - startup code and VESP firmware library will be linked together with the user program.

 The user programs have to fulfill a certain structure - for more information on this, see [Writing programs for available targets](#writing-programs-for-available-targets).
-These programs can be compiled using the [main `Makefile`](software/Makefile), where `standalone` and `firmware` targets are implemented - see [Using the `Makefile`](#using-the-makefile) on how to use it.
+These programs can be compiled using the [main Makefile](software/Makefile), where `standalone` and `firmware` targets are implemented - see [Using the Makefile](#using-the-makefile) on how to use it.

 ### Writing programs for available targets
 #### Standalone